Herriot Way: Round Trip from Aysgarth

 |Travel Insurance||Even if you are based in the UK travel insurance is worth having.|

 In selecting the accommodation we look for helpful, friendly hosts with good quality, characterful accommodation close to the trail.
 We always try to arrange en suite accommodation, i.e. rooms with their own bathrooms for each night of your stay.
 However, in some of the more remote locations accommodation is limited and occasionally we may have to book rooms with shared bathrooms for one or two nights of your holiday, (especially if the booking is made at short notice), but we will always let you know if this is likely to be the case.

 Single Rooms We are happy to book single rooms on this walk but cannot normally book more than 2 for any one group.
 Single room bookings include a supplement.

 Here are a couple of examples of the accommodation we use along The Herriot Way:

-Situated among the stunning vistas of Swaledale in the Yorkshire Dales National Park, this 5 star bed and breakfast in Reeth offers you quality accommodation in en-suite, south facing rooms with glorious views of Swaledale from your window.
+Situated among the stunning vistas of Swaledale in the Yorkshire Dales National Park, Cambridge House in Reeth is a 5 star bed and breakfast offering you quality accommodation in en-suite, south facing rooms with glorious views of Swaledale from your window.
+Visit their website

-An elegant Victorian House retaining many of its original features set in attractive gardens.
-The house is a 2 minute walk from the centre of the small market town of Hawes
+Set in attractive gardens, Fair View House in Hawse is an elegant Victorian House retaining many of its original features.
+The house is just a 2 minute walk from the centre of the small market town.
+Visit their website

 General travel information on the Herriot Way area will be in your holiday pack.